Trade Commissioner Service — Canadian International Innovation Program (CIIP)

 grant_single_labels|criteria

-- Potential for commercialization of the new or improved product, service, or process
+- Potential for successful commercialization of the developed or adapted technology.

-- Alignment with CIIP targeted countries (Brazil, China, India, Israel, South Korea, Taiwan)
+- Alignment of the project with targeted international markets such as Brazil, China, India, Israel, South Korea, and Taiwan.

 grant_single_labels|register